jociemoore/java_challenges/README.md

-# Exercises: Weekly Challenge Solutions In Java
+# Challenge Problems In Java

-These practice exercises are duplicates from the Weekly Challenges and were repeated for Java programming practice.
+These exercises are duplicates of the Challenge Problems in Ruby and were repeated for Java programming practice.